tskit-dev/msprime/docs/tutorial.rst

 is correct, it can then be simulated by calling the :func:`.simulate` function.

+.. _sec_tutorial_demography_census:

 -------------
 Census events
 -------------

 Census events allow you to add a node to each branch of the tree sequence at a given time during the simulation.
-This can be useful when you wish to study haplotypes that are ancestral to your simulated sample.
+This can be useful when you wish to study haplotypes that are ancestral to your simulated sample, or when you wish to know which lineages were present in which populations at specified times.

 For instance, the following code specifies a simulation with two samples drawn from each of two populations.
 There are two demographic events: a migration rate change and a census event.
 At generation 100 and earlier, the two populations exchange migrants at a rate of 0.05.
-At generation 5000, a census is performed.
+At generation 5000, a census is performed:

 .. code-block:: python